siddhartha-gadgil/ProvingGround/docs/Recursion.md

 We illustrate construction of inductive types, and defining functions on them recursively.

 We begin with some imports.
-The import Implicits gives the operations to construct inductive types.
+The import induction.coarse.Implicits gives the operations to construct inductive types.

 ```scala
 scala> import provingground._